PHACDataHub/foresight/README.md

 # FORESIGHT<sup>PHAC</sup>

-## The Next Frontier in Public Health Intelligence
+## I. The Next Frontier in Public Health Intelligence

 With the advent of novel technologies, our approach towards problem-solving is undergoing a paradigm shift, enabling more profound and multifaceted analyses.
 The Global Public Health Intelligence Network (GPHIN) represents an initial foray into leveraging technology for public health surveillance, yet it merely skims the surface of potential applications.
 Current capabilities extend far beyond, with the capacity to process from seven thousand to millions of articles and billions of data points every day, highlighting *the critical need for automation and efficiency enhancement in data processing and analysis*.